 What you will take away from this workshop:

 Objectives and Key Results (OKRs) are a worldwide phenomenon, helping to drive the success of organisations like Google, Zynga, Oracle, Twitter, and many more.
 They are particularly suited to driving the alignment necessary for a high-performing cross-functional product team.
 But if not handled correctly, OKRs can quickly lead to silos, unethical behaviour, and demotivation.

 How do the best-performing product cultures use OKRs?
 Topics we will cover:

 We’ll also cover the most common what-if scenarios teams experience (or fear):

 During this workshop, you’ll gain first-hand experience using OKRs throughout a simulated year-in-the-life of a product team, handling what goes wrong, adjusting course, and managing expectations.
 You’ll also get the chance to set OKRs for your team and get live feedback you can leverage when you get back to the office.False San Francisco San Francisco Mind the Product Mind the Product Ltd https://www.mindtheproduct.com/mtpcon/san-francisco/workshops/ #mtpengage San Francisco https://www.mindtheproduct.com/mtpcon/san-francisco/ 16/07/2019 San Francisco San Francisco #mtpcon San Francisco 2019 is over – See you all next year!
 Thank you to everyone who helped make #mtpcon San Francisco an incredible event and we hope to see you again next year.
-We’ll be announcing dates for the next #mtpcon San Francisco in July 2019!
-The conference day itself (Tuesday, July 16 2019) is filled with inspiring talks from influential product leaders from across the world, and endless opportunities to network with your peers.
-Presenters and panelists
+We’ll be announcing dates for the next #mtpcon San Francisco in the next few months.
+Sign up to our newsletter Presenters and panelists